patchlevel/event-sourcing/docs/pages/subscription.md

 ### Cleanup

-The cleanup option allows you to delete the subscription from the database after the subscription has finished.
-This is especially useful for projectors,
+Alternativ, you can use a `cleanup` method for cleanup tasks.
+Unlike Teardown, this method is called when the subscription is created.
+The tasks are then saved in the Subscription Store.
+When removing the subscription, the subscriber is not necessary anymore, as the cleanup can be performed using the tasks in the store and an associated external handler.

 ```php
 use Doctrine\DBAL\Connection;